The Counselling Centre

 Counselling involves identifying and building personal strengths and resources which can help you address and overcome challenges in your life.
 Counselling is focused on improving your understanding of yourself and your situation – and then using this insight to develop plans that can address or resolve your difficulties.
 Counselling is done in person, not by email.

 Who can use The Counselling Centre?

 All full-time and part-time Saint Mary's students can use our services.
 Students must be registered and attending classes to use our service.
 Students from The Langauge Centre are also eligible to use our service.
-However, if there are language constraints that prevent counselling from being effective, the student could access counselling by calling I.M.
-Well 1-877-234-5327 for assistance in their first language.
+If there are language constraints that prevent counselling from being effective, accessing counselling by calling I.M.
+Well 1-877-234-5327 for assistance in their first language is best.

 Is there a limit on the number of available sessions?

 Some students present with short-term issues while others present with long-term issues so the amount of sessions will be determined by you and your Clinican.

 Although students come to The Counselling Centre for many reasons, some of the more common issues include:

 - Self esteem

 - Roommate issues